 Harmony Lost is a work of speculative fiction set in an alternate version of the early 1970’s music scene.
 Because of the setting, expect smatterings of cursing, impiety, poor life choices and non-politically correct thought and dialogue.
 None of this unfortunate behaviour is celebrated or condoned (no matter how amusing).

->

-> Though lost and lonely, she’ll stick to her values because she can’t shake a sense of purpose.
-She’s on a quest, even though the quest requires wearing polyester and thick black eyelash paint.
-Could her positive attitude and reliability be the key to the band’s fame?
+And she can’t shake a mysterious sense of purpose: a quest – an uncomfortable quest that requires polyester miniskirts and thick black eyelash paint.
+Could her quest be the band?
+Could she help launch the band to fame?

->

-> But between predatory club owners, flighty Martin and fractious musicians, managing a band proves hard work.
-Worse, her inner voice grows stronger each day.
-And strange clues point towards a more serious mission – one she can only start to piece together…
+But between predatory club owners, flighty Martin and fractious musicians, managing a band proves challenging.
+Worse, her internal voice grows raucous and harder to control.

 And strange clues point toward a more serious mission – one she can only begin to piece together…